 - The U.S is at the forefront of containment management in dealing with medical waste.
 The market value for this technology was estimated at $3.2 billion in 2017.

 - The compound annual growth was 4.8 percent at the time.
 This means that sustainable waste management is now being preferred as more people are recognizing the impact of pollution on the environment.

 - The estimated growth compound annual growth rate of separation system technology was a whopping 12.8 percent by 2016.

-- The sales of environmental biotechnology products in the U.S was at $382.3 million in 2018.
-With the support of the government, public, and private institutions are affording the industry, the compound annual growth rate is expected to rise in 2020.
+- The sales of environmental biotechnology products in the U.S were at $382.3 million in 2018.
+With the support of the government, public and private institutions are affording the industry; the compound annual growth rate is expected to rise in 2022.